Chugai Group Human Rights Initiatives

 Promotion system

-From April to May 2021, we conducted hearings from relevant departments regarding the content of human rights due diligence efforts based on “the United Nations Guiding Principles on Business and Human Rights”.
-Based on the results, we reassessed the risks using two evaluation axes (severity, probability of occurrence) and identified five areas as important human rights issues for the Chugai Group.
-Chugai will identify, prevent and mitigate negative impacts on human rights at its own companies, group companies and suppliers, evaluate the effectiveness of its efforts, and explain and disclose information on how it has addressed these issues.
+In 2021, Chugai held interviews with relevant departments regarding the details of its human rights due diligence efforts based on the UN Guiding Principles on Business and Human Rights.
+Based on the results, we assessed the risks using two evaluation axes (severity, probability of occurrence) and identified five areas as key human rights issues for the Chugai Group.

-Areas of Human Rights Issues Relevant human rights themes
+Key Human Rights Issues Relevant human rights themes Initiatives on respect for human rights to date

 Patient Safety Management of clinical trials